Linuxfabrik/checklistfabrik/README.md

 # ChecklistFabrik

-ChecklistFabrik (clf-play) is a Python 3 tool for managing your team's recurring checklists and procedures using HTML forms created from simple yet powerful templatable YAML files, including variables and logic based on Jinja.
+ChecklistFabrik (clf-play) is a Python 3 tool for managing your team's recurring checklists and procedures using HTML forms created from simple yet powerful YAML templates, including variables and logic based on Jinja.

 ## Features